Ed-von-Schleck/cbob/README.md

 ```bash
 cbob build <target-name>
 ```
-and you will end up with a binary in the directory you configured for your output (if you chose to auto-configure it's either `bin/` if it's there or the project's root).
-It will automatically use as many processes as there are cpus (or you can specify the number manually with `-j`/`--jobs`).
+and you will end up with a binary in the directory you configured for your output (if you chose to auto-configure it's either `bin/` if it's there or the project's root). *cbob* will automatically use as many processes as there are cpus (or you can specify the number manually with `-j`/`--jobs`).

 A more complete documentation will be written once all the planned features are in placed (until then, expect *cbob* to change a lot).